packetcoders/action-setup-cache-python-poetry/README.md

 cryptography = "^38.0.1"
 ```

 If you have more dependencies, GitHub Action will take more time to download from the cache server.
-Still, it's usually significant faster than downloading and installing it for every job and workflow.
+Still, it's usually significantly faster than downloading and installing it for every job and workflow.

-## How to use
+## How to Use

 ### Simple Use Case

-We assume you already have `pyproject.toml`, `poetry.lock` and a test use case for `pytest` to run this workflow.
+We assume you already have `pyproject.toml`, `poetry.lock` and a test use case for `pytest` to run this workflow example.

-Ps:
+Note:

-* Your first `push to main`, the workflow will download poetry and dependencies then save it to the cache.
+* For your first `push` to `main`, the workflow will download poetry and dependencies and then save it to the cache.
 * Your second run *(whether it's on a different job, re-run the job or different workflow [based on your first cached commit](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#restrictions-for-accessing-a-cache))* will use the cache and you can see the improvement.
 * You can see list of your cache in `Your Repo` -> `Actions` tab -> `Caches` under `Managements` (left navbar, at the bottom).
 [Don't forget the limitation of cache](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#usage-limits-and-eviction-policy).